leadmachineapp/phonejack/README.md

 Numberjack is global phone number validation gem based on Google's [libphonenumber](https://github.com/googlei18n/libphonenumber) library.

+This was forked from https://github.com/mobi/telephone_number as the chosen gem name (telephone_number), and class name (TelephoneNumber) were too generic and clashed with existing model names

 ## Installation

 Add this line to your application's Gemfile: